mheap/nexmo-developer/_documentation/en/voice/voice-api/code-snippets/connect-callers-into-a-conference.md

 conference.

 Conference names are scoped at the Vonage Application level.
-For example, NexmoApp1 and NexmoApp2 could both have a conference called `nexmo-conference` and there would be no problem.
+For example, VonageApp1 and VonageApp2 could both have a conference called `vonage-conference` and there would be no problem.

 ## Example